soportebteam/trustos/source/id.md

 # TRUST ID

-TrustID is am standalone identity module for TrustOS.
+TrustID is a standalone identity module for TrustOS.
 We followed a decentralized identity approach for its design, where users (and services) are identified through a DID.

 These DIDs follow the W3C standard, and they serve as a unique ID to identify users.
 DIDs aggregate all the pieces of public information required to authenticate a user (i.e., their public key or X.509 certificate).